meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-03-31-meteor-weekly-meteor-0-8-devshop-march-sh-iron-router-0-7.md

 The older UI located at [atmosphere.meteor.com](http://atmosphere.meteor.com) is gone and you'll be redirected to the new web site.

 Unfortunately, Meteor Weekly no longer carries the Featured Atmosphere Packages section from this week.
 This is due to the fact that new Atmosphere shows only 8 most recent packages at a time.
-But it lists trending, most used & recent packages; so you might refer them instead.
+But it lists trending, most used & recent packages; so you could refer them instead.

 ## Featured Discussions on Google Groups